 Type conformance in IVML constraints is inspired by OCL (cf. OCL section 7.4.5):

 AnyType is the common superclass of all types.
 All types comply with AnyType.
-However, AnyType is typically used for defining the built-in operations.
+AnyType is typically used for defining the built-in operations.
+The only value of AnyType is null, which explicitly makes a decision variable undefined.

 Each type conforms to its (transitive) supertypes.
 Figure 1 depicts the IVML type hierarchy.